|

 racing that would define, shape, and mold his motor sports career.

-that some day he could be a famous designer of custom cars.
+initially thought that some day he could be a famous designer

-now, there are some interesting implications here, but let's
+Hot Box"; now, there are some interesting implications here,

-but Arnold cut off the roof, welded together some exhaust tubing
+coupe, but Arnold cut off the roof, welded together some exhaust

-for a roll cage, and put an engine where the river would have
+tubing for a roll cage, and put an engine where the river would

 Haire, Arnold sold it before ever taking it to the strip.